ilovecomputers/galaxy-audioviz/README.md

+# Galaxy Audio Visualizer

+This is a JS fork of [rroseu's Processing Sketch](https://github.com/rroseu/galaxy-audioviz).

+I used [p5.js](http://p5js.org/) to aid in my porting.
+P5.js makes Processing web native.
+Not only does it provide drawing functionality, but a [Web Audio library](http://p5js.org/reference/#/libraries/p5.sound).
+This Web Audio library is crucial for the beat detection as that involves [frequency energy measurement](http://p5js.org/reference/#/p5.FFT/getEnergy).

+Rachel's Original Notes
+---

 Here is a link to it working: https://vimeo.com/101334922

 (please note that in this code, I took out the original sound file because I wasn't sure about distributing someone else's music... but you can find the song here: https://soundcloud.com/kygo/the-xx-angels-kygo-edit and at the time of writing it is available for download there)